 In addition, students must have attended the Otitis Media and Aural Health Care Program one-day workshop prior to attending the Aural (Ear) Health Bridging Program.

-The course is available to Registered Nurses, Enrolled Nurses, Audiometrists, General Practitioners, ATSI Health Practitioners, ATSI Health Workers and Allied Health Care Workers may be eligible on application.
+The course is available to Registered Nurses, Enrolled Nurses, Audiometrists, General Practitioners, Aboriginal and/or Torres Strait Islander Health Worker or Practitioner and Allied Health Care Workers may be eligible on application.
 Please contact us directly to discuss entry requirements not listed.

 This unit covers the following areas: